gazhayes/socialarchitecture.science/_drafts/_posts/forking-an-open-source-repository.md

 This is why the C4 must be introduced at the _start_ of the project, before people start forming a culture and expectations based on centrally planned processes.

 If you want to convert an existing open source project over to the C4, you're better off forking it.
-Then, anyone who likes the idea can opt-in.
+Then, anyone who likes the idea can opt-in, and the C4 will be at the very center of the project culture.